emilyedgars/ADS-Project/README.md

 What is quicksort?

 It is an algorithm that sorts an array using a [Divide and Conquer](https://www.geeksforgeeks.org/divide-and-conquer/) approach.
 How does it work?
 It randomly selects a number that goes from 0 to the number of elements in the list-1.
 This number will correspond to the position where the pivot is located in the list.
 The array is then partitioned into two sub-lists, one with elements smaller than the pivot, and, the other  with elements that are greater than the pivot.
 This process is applied recursively to each sub-list, using different pivots each time, until reaching sub-arrays with one or no elements.
 Through this iterative or recursive method, the entire array becomes sorted.
-This algorithm will be applied when wanting to create the narrowed version of the appartments dataset - by sorting by price (Quicksort).
+This algorithm will be applied when wanting to create the narrowed version of the appartments dataset - sorting by price (Quicksort).

 What is Binary Search?